Creating a new Internal Communication

 Select Choose File, find and select the image you want to use.

-A preview of the image is displayed below Detail Image Aspect Ratio.
+A preview of the image displays below Detail Image Aspect Ratio.

 Detail Image Aspect Ratio

 Picklist.
 Select the picklist and choose the aspect ratio you want to use for the image on the Detail View.
-The aspect ratios are those commonly used for images.
+You'll commonly use the aspect ratios for images.

-The page displays a mask on the image, indicating how the image should be cropped for WX display at the aspect ratio selected.
-The mask covers the part of the image to be hidden.
-If your image shows significant masking the Detail View will include white space as it resizes responsively.
+The page displays a mask on the image, indicating how you want to crop the image for WX display at the aspect ratio you selected.
+The mask covers the part of the image you want to hide.
+If your image shows significant masking, the Detail View will include white space as it resizes responsively.

-Sage People does not enable you to resize the image - use image manipulation software to produce an image fitting the aspect ratio of the Detail View.
+Sage People doesn't let you resize the image.
+Use image manipulation software to produce an image fitting the aspect ratio of the Detail View.

 Twitter ID